univention/univention-corporate-server/doc/architecture/classification.rst

 <debian-ref-package-mngmt_>`_.

 Univention distributes most packages from Debian GNU/Linux for the *amd64* architecture without changes for UCS.
-This includes the GNU/Linux kernel offered by Debian and about xx% of the packages.
+This includes the GNU/Linux kernel and over 98% unchanged packages.
+Univention uses the default services from the Debian distribution and delivers custom configurations for UCS.

-..
-TODO Ask SME: For some rough statistics
-   TODO Ask SME: How many packages do we copy from Debian?
-How many of them are changed by Univention?
-Do we copy all packages?
-   TODO Ask SME: How many packages are added by Univention?

 In the following circumstances, Univention builds and maintains derived
 packages: